 Venture off the beaten track to explore fascinating destinations away from the tourist trail.
 You will discover the local culture in depth and see sights rarely witnessed by other travellers.
-These tours take you away from the comforts of home but will reward you with the experiences of a lifetime.
+These tours take you away from the comforts of home whilst rewarding you with experiences of a lifetime.
+You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.